tomtomjhj/init.vim/notes.md

       There is no clean way to ensure that they use real `<CR>`.
       So just don't do this thing...
     * See also: <https://github.com/tpope/vim-repeat/issues/63>
+* nvim winblend in terminal puts characters from the below window in the cell, so they are copied with terminal's functionality

 # bugs